KalicoCrew/kalico/docs/Config_Reference.md

 [installation document](Installation.md) for information on setting up Klipper and choosing an initial config file.

+!!! warning "Compatibility"
+    All sections and settings with descriptions prefixed with a ⚠️ symbol are specific to Danger Klipper.
+Be aware that if you use these modules and settings, your configuration will no longer work with mainline Klipper.

 ## Micro-controller configuration

 ### Format of micro-controller pin names